textlab/glossa/README.md

         docker run -d -p 61054:3000 --volumes-from glossa-data textlab/glossa

-* Connect to `http://127.0.0.1:61054/admin` in your web browser.
+* Connect to <http://127.0.0.1:61054/admin> in your web browser.
 Glossa should be up and running.
 You may also run Glossa on a different port by changing `61054` to some other number in the `docker run` command and in the address.

 ### Troubleshooting
-If you use Boot2Docker (which is the case when you use Windows or MacOS), the address probably will be `192.168.59.103` instead of `127.0.0.1`.
-If it doesn't work, you may check the address by running `boot2docker ip` command (in Windows, open Git Bash to run that command).
+If you use Boot2Docker (which is the case when you run it on Windows or MacOS), you will probably need to change the above URL to
+<http://192.168.59.103:61054/admin>.
+If it doesn't work, you may check the
+right IP address by running `boot2docker ip` command (in Windows, open Git Bash to run that command).

 ## Standard installation from GitHub